 Do you have any special certifications for divorce law?

-There are plenty of family law attorneys out there, but not all of them have devoted themselves to their practice to the point of earning special recognitions and accreditations.
+There are plenty of attorneys out there, but not all of them have devoted themselves to their practice to the point of earning special recognitions and accreditations.
 In California, a slim percentage of attorneys have been earned the title of Certified Family Law Specialist (CFLS).
 If you can find an attorney with this certification, then you can rest easy knowing you found someone who is greatly skilled with all matters related to family law and divorce.

 Will you be creating a unique strategy for my divorce case?